adgallaway/RevatureMorningMeetings/readme.md

                         logs exception at Warn level
                     Catch Exception
                         logs exception at Warn level
-    Uses DayOfWeek.Now to get current day of week assigns meeting name to string variable based on the day of the week Invokes ZoomMeetings Process
+    Uses Now.DayOfWeek.ToString to get current day of week assigns meeting name to string variable based on the day of the week Invokes ZoomMeetings Process
         passes meeting name in argument